flaime/DayViewJavaFX/README.md

 Some coming features:
 * easy mount event listener
 * update the event ui to a bitt more "fancy"
+* Make it possible to "on the go" change the layout day/hour/minute...
 * Make it possibly to dynamic change the minute size (low priority for the moment)